quickappcn/cml-extplatform-quickapp/README.md

-# cml-quickapp-project
-chameleon extension on Quick App
+# chameleon extension on Quick App